ghost-fvtt/foundry-factory/README.md

   -v, --version          Show the version number of Foundry Factory -t, --type <type>      Create a project of this type (choices: "module",
                          "system")
-  -p, --preset <preset>  Use this preset (choices: "gulp-rollup", "league-js") -d, --default          Use the default preset (default: false) -n, --no-config        Skip the configuration prompts of the selected preset
+  -p, --preset <preset>  Use this preset (choices: "ghost-gulp-rollup", "league-js") -d, --default          Use the default preset (default: false) -n, --no-config        Skip the configuration prompts of the selected preset
                          and use its default configuration